issaceee/isaac-vault/Readings/Texts/Paper 3/North & South.md

 - "Dont call the Milton manufactures tradesmen...
 They are very different"
 - "what he did not care to do for a Reverend.... he was only too glad to do..."
-	- compare the reputation btw Hale and Thronton in Helstone vs Milton
+	- compare the reputation btw Hale and Thornton in Helstone vs Milton

 ### ch.
 8
 - use of smoke and fog: entire setting screams uncertainty